Welcome to Year 5

 Information about our class

-In year 5 we try to make learning fun using as many different ways as possible to include all children and find the most effective way for them to learn.
+In year 5 we make learning fun using as many different ways as possible to include all children and find the most effective way for them to learn.
 This ensures that all children achieve their full potential.

 We enjoy taking part in a Worship every day, including a whole school worship on a Monday.
 Through listening to messages from the Gospels, we learn and grow in our Catholic faith.
 Each week two children plan, prepare and lead our class worship.

 'The Way, the Truth, the Life' provides the focus for our RE learning, which is enhanced by creative whole school themed weeks such as 'Where is God?'

 Every Monday afternoon we walk to Morley Leisure Centre for our weekly swimming lessons.

 Homework is given out on Wednesday and returned on Monday.

 Spellings are given out on Wednesday and tested the following Monday.